Chinese Dragons: Why They’re So Important in Chinese Culture

 There’s a lot more to the mythical creature that shaped Chinese history than you probably realize.

 The dragon is the center of Chinese New Year, Chinatown street fairs, and any big celebration having to do with Chinese culture.
 (See for yourself by visiting one of these 12 best Chinatowns in America!)
 But the Chinese dragon is more than just a lucky symbol.
 It is embroidered in the literal and metaphorical fabric of Chinese history.
 And it’s not just a national mascot—it’s a divine being.
 Here’s why the dragon so important in China.
+Here’s what 2021 has in store for you based on your zodiac sign.

 Blood of the dragon